asqwerty666/slurmize/README.md

 ### Customize to your needs

-The script should run minimal in any SLURM cluster but maybe you want to adjust some behaviour like the partition, the execution time or something similar.
-Notice that you can edit some default variables at the bbeginning of the script that can change the paralelization behaviour.
+The script should run in any SLURM cluster but maybe you want to adjust some behaviour like the partition, the execution time or something similar.
+Notice that you can edit some default variables at the beginning of the script that can change the parallelization queue.

 However this cover only a few posibilities.
-For a depper customization you should see the SLURMACE documentation (https://github.com/asqwerty666/acenip/blob/main/doc/SLURMACE.md) and edit the definition of the %ptask hash inside the script.
+For a depper customization you should see the [SLURMACE documentation](https://github.com/asqwerty666/acenip/blob/main/doc/SLURMACE.md) and edit the definition of the *%ptask* hash inside the script.
 It should be easy if the already shown syntax is followed.
-By example, if you want to add an email address diferent from the local user email you can add something like,
+By example, if you want to add an email address different from the local user email you can add something like,

 ```
 	'mail_user' => 'another_email@myserver.com',
 ```

-to the definition of the parallelization hash as,
+at the end of the definition of the parallelization hash as,

 ```
 my %ptask = ( 'job_name' => basename($ifile),